Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 The service will be published on the internet at `ws://my.validator.com:8001`.
-Moreover, on another machine `my.sentry.com`, that @Type service can be adapted into a remote node that, itself, can be published on that machine:
+Moreover, on another machine `my.sentry.com`, that Hotmoka service can be adapted into a remote node that, itself, can be published on that machine:

 ```java